 Also note that it’s not just the advertisers.
 It’s also the medium itself.
 Because, to a TV network, the show is the filler and the advertisement is the point.
 The show exists to get you to the ad.
 And that’s why the world looks so bad.

-Human beings will give the most attention to things that makes them frightened, angry, sad, horny or happy.
-And advertisers and media folks know that.
-That’s why on the evening news, there will always be that one story near the end where they show you something either sweet or something sexual.
-But the rest of the show will be about fear and things that make you upset.
-That’s their product.
-Because that’s what gets you sitting through the filler to get to the point: where they sell you their customer’s soap.
+It’s that logic that explains why –on, for example, the evening news– there will always be that one story near the end where they show you something either sweet or something heroic or something sexual.
+But the rest of the show will be about fear and things that make you upset because that’s their product.

-Likewise, the news tells you about every scary story it can in the hopes that you’ll help them sell ads for security companies and sleep aids.
-At every event they attend they will intentionally look for the most shocking people they can find—not because those people are representative of what’s really going on but–because those people will keep you watching until the shampoo ad comes on.
+Likewise, the news tells us about every scary story it can in the hopes that it’ll help them sell ads for security companies and sleep aids.
+This means, at every event they attend, the media will intentionally look for the most extreme and shocking people they can find—not because those people are representative of what’s really going on, but because those people will keep us watching until the shampoo ad comes on.

 Every day a huge number of friendships are made.
 For everyone hurt in a tragedy there are hundreds of people who respond with compassionate action.
 People work hard every day keeping others safe or healthy or fed or happy.
 Soldier’s go into danger to protect people they will never meet.
 People dedicate time to charities and to look after stray dogs and cats.
 People help out their neighbours and they hold their friends while they cry.

 People are awesome.
 They’re beautiful and kind and wise.
 But they’re also scared.
 Scared to be in the world because of the news, and scared to be themselves because of the ads.
 We have to get back into the world and out of our fearful mindsets.
-Because the world is a beautiful place, and our participation in it will only serve to make it more beautiful.
+Because the world is a beautiful place and our participation in it will only serve to make it more beautiful.

 So who is with me?
 Who’s prepared to get to know a co-worker you haven’t spoken to before?
 Who’s prepared to strike up a friendly, complimentary conversation at the grocery store?
 Who’s simply prepared to walk down the street and look people in the eye and smile?

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.